Daemonite/material/docs/4.6/getting-started/theming.md

 // Custom.scss
 // Option B: Include parts of Material

-// Required
+// 1.
+Include functions first (so you can manipulate colors, SVGs, calc, etc)
-@import "node_modules/daemonite-material/assets/scss/colors";
+@import "../node_modules/daemonite-material/assets/scss/functions";

+// 2.
+Include any default variable overrides here

+// 3.
+Include remainder of required Material stylesheets
-@import "node_modules/daemonite-material/assets/scss/functions";
+@import "../node_modules/daemonite-material/assets/scss/colors";
-@import "node_modules/daemonite-material/assets/scss/mixins";
+@import "../node_modules/daemonite-material/assets/scss/mixins";
-@import "node_modules/daemonite-material/assets/scss/variables";
+@import "../node_modules/daemonite-material/assets/scss/variables";

-// Optional
+// 4.
+Include any optional Bootstrap components as you like
-@import "node_modules/daemonite-material/assets/scss/base/base";
+@import "../node_modules/daemonite-material/assets/scss/base/base";
-@import "node_modules/daemonite-material/assets/scss/base/grid";
+@import "../node_modules/daemonite-material/assets/scss/base/grid";
-@import "node_modules/daemonite-material/assets/scss/base/typography";
+@import "../node_modules/daemonite-material/assets/scss/base/typography";
-@import "node_modules/daemonite-material/assets/scss/material/button";
+@import "../node_modules/daemonite-material/assets/scss/material/button";
-@import "node_modules/daemonite-material/assets/scss/material/card";
+@import "../node_modules/daemonite-material/assets/scss/material/card";
-@import "node_modules/daemonite-material/assets/scss/material/text-field";
+@import "../node_modules/daemonite-material/assets/scss/material/text-field";
 {% endhighlight %}

 With that setup in place, you can begin to modify any of the Sass maps and variables in your `custom.scss`.
 You can also start to add parts of Material under the `// Optional` section as needed.
 We suggest using the full import stack from our `material.scss` file as your starting point.